okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/main/index.md

 layout: Guides
 ---

-This article explains what Cross-Origin Resource Sharing (CORS) is and why it is useful, and shows you how it is relevant to your Okta apps and how to enable and test it.
+This article explains what Cross-Origin Resource Sharing (CORS) is and why it is useful, shows you how it is relevant to your Okta apps, and how to enable and test it.

 ---